zafor158/Cancer-Chatbot/README.md

 Develop a chatbot that can answer questions about cancer.

 Train the LLM model on a pdf dataset of cancer-related text.
+# Data Collection and Preprocessing
+### We use a book named Cancer Biology Third Edition written by Roger J.B.
+King & Mike W. Robins.
+The book is about cancer, its history, the causes of human cancers, and many more details.
+Brief Contents that exist in the book:

+### What is cancer?
+Natural history: the life of a cancer
+Pathology: defining a neoplasm 32
+Epidemiology: identifying causes for human cancers Oncogenes, tumour suppressor genes and viruses Chemical and radiation carcinogenesis 88
+Mutations, DNA repair and genetic instability
+Familial cancers
+Growth: a balance of cell proliferation, death and differentiation Responding to the environment: growth regulation and signal transduction Invasion and metastasis
+Principles of cancer treatment
+Approaches to cancer prevention